temenostech/temenos-platform-documentation/docfx_project/home/techguides/selenium-template.md

 For instance, sys.t24.IP=http://127.0.0.1:9080/BrowserWeb value is replaced dynamically at the run time.
 The same applies to all parameters highlighted in the RedBox below.

 > [!Note] T24 browser can use any FQDN and Port.
-However, the endpoint should be reachable by the test client VM in which the test cases will be executed
+However, the endpoint should be reachable by the test client VM in which the test cases will be executed.

->Also if the test framework wants to support multiple T24 endpoints then it must be pre-configured same as sys.t24.browser.url
+>Also if the test framework wants to support multiple T24 endpoints then it must be pre-configured same as sys.t24.browser.url.

 ![](./images/selenium-automation-3.png)